ESOC Sprint-O 2018 incorporating SOUL 2

 - Google Map (aerial) - Bing Map (OS)

 Parking is in the car park at the Strathbrock Partnership Centre, 189A West Main Street, Broxburn, EH52 5LH.
 This is a just off the main A899 which is the main road through Broxburn and Uphall.
-It is signed at a set of traffic lights on the A899.
-The centre is on the South side of the A899 and the traffic lights are a short distance East of the Police Station.
+The Centre is signed at a set of traffic lights on the A899.
+The centre is on the South side of the A899 and the traffic lights are a short distance East of the Police Station and West of the Fire Station.
 You are turning into a dead end road (for traffic).
 Turn right from this road into the car park and head straight ahead and park anywhere on the right.
 The public area of the car park has no barrier though you will see a controlled entry car park to your left as you enter the car park.

 We are using Entrance B which is towards the far end of the car park (West end) - effectively behind the Police Station.